 Foods that are high in cholesterol, saturated fats, or trans fats include:

-- processed foods made with cocoa butter, palm oil, or coconut oil
+- processed foods made with cocoa butter or palm oil

 - certain baked goods, such as some cookies and muffins

 Eating fish and other foods that contain omega-3 fatty acids may also help lower your LDL levels.
 For example, salmon, mackerel, and herring are rich sources of omega-3s.
-Walnuts, almonds, ground flax seeds, and avocados also contain omega-3s.
-Discover other foods that may help lower your cholesterol levels.
+Walnuts, almonds, ground flaxseeds, and avocados also contain omega-3s.

 In some cases, your doctor might prescribe medications to help lower your cholesterol levels.